supermancbs/state-and-world-api/README.md

 $ rake db:create <br/>
 $ rake db:migrate <br/>
 $ rake db:seed <br/>
-$ RAILS_ENV=development bundle exec rake db:seed <br/>
-$ rake db:seed RAILS_ENV=test <br/>

 # Tests

 The tests are located in the spec folder.
 If you wish to run the tests type rspec into your terminal.
-Make sure to run seed the test database first or else the test database is empty.
+The tests will initially fail because your test database is not seeded. <br/>

+In the terminal Run: <br/>
+rake db:seed RAILS_ENV=test </br>

+Then rerun rspec in your terminal.
+The tests should not be passing.